 - Weather: Best months to move to New Haven are June, September and August as these are the best months with tolerable weather.
 January and February are the least comfortable months as these are the coldest months.

-- Change of address: We suggest filing your USPS change of address form at least one week before your move.
-Youโll be able to set your official move date, helping ensure your mail is forwarded correctly to New Haven.
-Start the process here.
+- Change of address: To avoid missing any mail, we recommend submitting your USPS change of address form at least a week before your move.
+You can choose your official move date to make sure everything gets forwarded properly to New Haven Start the process here.

 Where to live in New Haven